 Dr. Susan Bornstein-Forst came to Wisconsin in 1991 after completing NIH supported post-doctoral research at Sloan Kettering Memorial Hospital in New York City.
 Since her initial appointment at Marian University, Dr. Bornstein-Forst has pioneered more than 25 new courses and programming in biology.
 She has a strong track record of structured mentorship and has devoted her career to undergraduate research in applied microbiology.
 Her teaching pedagogy is based upon an inquiry-to-application approach using student-active learning.
 As a professor, she teaches upper level courses such as Bacteriology and Immunology, and typically provides pre-service training for 4-8 students/semester in her laboratory throughout the year.
 Dr. Bornstein-Forst has been awarded more than $3 million in federal grant funding including two grants from the National Institute for Health for research on microbial source tracking and for two TRiO programs supporting student achievement.
 From 2007-2012, Dr. Bornstein-Forst served as the principle investigator and Director of the first TRiO program at Marian, named the Ronald E. McNair Post-baccalaureate Achievement Program.
 Dr. Bornstein-Forst served as McNair Scholars Program Director from 2007-2012 and was the principle investigator on Marian’s first Upward Bound Math Science grant.
 Most recently, she was awarded two grants for a Bridge to Success workshop that provides pre-professional training to Fond du Lac area women.
 Dr. Bornstein-Forst is a recognized mentor for the American Society for Microbiology (ASM), the Society for Applied Microbiology (SfAM) and for the Society for Invertebrate Pathology (SIP).
 Many students who are trained at Marian receive fellowships from ASM and SfAM.
 These students have presented their findings on microbial contamination of food and water at international conferences in the U.S. and abroad.
 Dr. Bornstein-Forst has developed extensive academic-community partnerships with companies such as Monsanto, Miller Brewing, and Johnsonville Sausage, as well as with other academic institutions, including the Milwaukee School of Engineering, Marquette University, and Michigan State University.
 Many Marian students are participants in a National Science Foundation program for Connecting Researchers, Educators, Students, and Teachers (CREST) in which students learn how to build and use protein models.
 As an educator, administrator and researcher, Dr. Bornstein-Forst strives for the highest level of academic performance for her students and herself.

 Scott Dell has served in the navy and is an experienced accountant (CPA), educator, entrepreneur, manager, learner, salesperson, technologist and business professional.
-Dell began his professional career in Boston with the Big 8 (now called the Big 4, the 4 largest accounting firms in the world) and brings a global perspective to his teaching, especially having traveled to four continents.
+Scott began his professional career in Boston with the Big 8 (now called the Big 4, the 4 largest accounting firms in the world) and brings a global perspective to his teaching, especially having traveled to four continents.
 His background includes teaching accounting, business and technology-related courses, as well as motorcycle safety (MSF) for Harley Davidson.
 He has experience owning, operating and growing businesses as well as educating many, helping students and peers learn and grow.
 With more than 20 years of college level teaching and 20 years of business experience, Dell helps his students to not only learn the content, but also to understand how the knowledge gained fits into the real world.

 Dr. DePaoli earned a Doctor of Philosophy degree in Management from California Coast University, a Master’s in Business Administration from Notre Dame University, a Bachelor of Science in Humanistic Studies from the University of Wisconsin – Green Bay and a Bachelor of Science in Business from Saint Joseph’s University, Philadelphia.
 He achieved certification as a Senior Professional in Human Resources (SPHR), Lean Six Sigma Black Belt, Certified Purchasing Manager (C.P.M.), Accredited Purchasing Professional (A.P.P.), Certified E-commerce Consultant (CEC) and Certified Strategy and Change Consultant.
 DePaoli served for more than thirty years is the United States Navy Reserve reaching the rank of Captain.
 From 2005-2007, when on active duty, he led a Lean Six Sigma transformation at the Military Sealift Command.
 He is a qualified DOD instructor.
 He taught as an Adjunct Professor at Cardinal Stritch University since 1995.
 Additionally he has taught online courses at Phoenix and Walden University.
 Prior to joining Marian University Tom spent over ten years as an IT consultant-partner with companies such as IBM, Oracle and Commerce One.
 Tom held numerous positions at Kimberly Clark (Scott Paper) and Proctor and Gamble for 15 years.
 He is currently serving as a Sheboygan Falls YMCA Board member and has been heavily involved in coaching youth sports.
 He has authored several articles and delivered seminars for the Institute for Supply Management, among other organizations.
 He is a guest blogger on mypurchasingcenter.com.
 He is the author of Common Sense Purchasing, Common Sense Supply Management and Growing up Italian in the 50s.
 He is also the principal of his own management consulting firm, Apollo Solutions.